-Just one thought – What would life be today without social media?
+Question: What would life be like today without social media?
 Can’t imagine?
-Neither can we do.
-Hence, we can clearly emphasize on the fact that social media is an integral part of our day to day life.
-Social media has created a tremendous impact on us over the past couple of years and platforms like Facebook, Instagram, Twitter, LinkedIn etc. have really transformed the way people are doing business and are communicating with their customers.
-But today, we’ll talk about some of the most commonly faced challenges, by small or start-up businesses, such as efficiency, productivity, content outreach, communication and branding.
+Neither can we.
+Social media is an integral part of our day-to-day lives, creating a tremendous impact on us in recent years.
+Platforms such as Facebook, Instagram, Twitter, and LinkedIn have transformed the way people do business and communicate with their customers.
+Today, we’ll focus on some of the most commonly faced challenges encountered in this arena by small or start-up businesses.

 Developing the correct social media strategy

-Creating a social media strategy can be an exhausting and time taking process as it is the summation of everything you plan to do while promoting your brand / business through various social media networks.
+Creating a social media strategy can be an exhausting and time consuming process, as it is the overview of everything you plan to do while promoting your brand through various social networks.

-One of the simplest ways to create an apt social media strategy is to consider the 5W’s:
+One of the simplest ways to create a strong social media strategy is to consider the 5W’s:

 Why do you want to be on social media?